EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

-The device code flow enables OAuth clients on (input-constrained) devices to obtain user authorization for accessing protected resources without using an on-device user-agent, provided that they have an Internet connection.
+The device code flow enables OAuth clients on (input-constrained) devices to obtain user authorization for accessing protected resources without using an on-device user-agent, provided that they have an internet connection.

 ###### 1. Device Authorization Request